bostick/tabit-file-format/description/tabit-file-format-description.md

 ## Terminology

-A "space" is a slice of notes at one instant of time.
+A space is a slice of notes at one instant of time.

 ![Highlighting a single space in TabIt](single-space.png)